MRC-Epid-it24/intake24/docs/admin/surveys/index.md

   - `Active` - Respondent will be allowed to complete a recall
   - `Suspended` - Respondent won't be allowed to complete a recall

-- `Suspension reason` - If `Suspended` state is set, additional details can be passed on to respondent using this field..
+- `Suspension reason` - If `Suspended` state is set, additional details can be passed on to respondent using this field.

 ### Search options